 PROFESSIONAL FORESTER: An individual holding at least a Bachelor of Science degree in forestry from an accredited four (4) year institution.
 (This is consistent with Idaho state tax commission rule 960 of the Idaho administrative code, Idaho state tax commission, PDAPA 35.01.03, section 04.)

-SLOPE: The variation of terrain from the horizontal; the number of feet of rise or fall per one hundred feet (100') measured horizontally, expressed as a percentage.
+SLOPE: The degree of vertical rise or fall, measured in feet, divided by the horizontal run, measured in feet and expressed as a percentage.

 STRUCTURE: That which is built or constructed, an edifice or building of any kind or any piece of work artificially built up or composed or parts joined together in some manner.

 VALLEY COUNTY FIRE WORKING GROUP: This group is given charter by the Valley County board of commissioners and is tasked with oversight of the community wildfire protection plan.
-This group is represented by local fire departments, SITPA, public land managers (USFS, IDL, BOR), bureau of homeland security, West Central Highlands RC&D, Valley County Natural Resource Consultants, etc.
+This group is represented by local fire departments, SITPA, public land managers (USFS, IDL, BOR), , Valley County Natural Resource Consultants, etc.

+WILDFIRE: A wildland fire originating from an unplanned ignition, such as lightning, volcano, unauthorized and accidental human caused fire, and prescribe fires that are declared wildfires..
+WILDLAND URBAN INTERFACE AREA: The line, area or zone where structures

-WILDFIRE: An uncontrolled fire spreading through vegetative fuels, exposing and possibly consuming structures.
-WILDLAND URBAN INTERFACE AREA: That geographical area where structures and other human development meets or intermingles with wildland or vegetative fuels.
+and other human development meets or intermingles with wildland or vegetative fuels.
 (Ord.
 10-07, 8-26-2010)

-10-7-3: BASIS FOR RECOMMENDATION: Valley County adopted the 2006 international fire code, which references the international wildland urban interface when dealing with wildlands.
-The following addendum's structure set out in section 10-7-4 of this chapter is based on the 2006 wildland urban interface area requirements section 405.
-(Ord.
+10-7-3: BASIS FOR RECOMMENDATION:.
+Valley County adopted the International Fire Code, 2015, published by the building officials and Code Administrators International INC, adopted by the Idaho Fire Marshal.
+The adopted version of the foregoing codes shall be deemed superseded by successive versions of such codes as they ae adopted or approved by the Idaho Building Code Board and the State of Idaho (Ord.
 10-07, 8-26-2010)

 10-7-4: SUBMISSION REQUIREMENTS:

-A. General: All developers of proposed subdivisions shall provide a wildland urban interface fire protection plan (the plan) for review and approval by the planning and zoning commission with their preliminary plat application or planned unit development submittal.
+A. General:.
+General: All developers of proposed subdivisions shall provide a wildland urban interface fire protection plan (the plan) for review and then approval by the planning and zoning commission with their preliminary plat application or planned unit development submittal.
+The plan shall be submitted to the Wildfire Mitigation Director by Planning and Zoning Staff for review and comments to the Planning and Zoning Commission.

 B. Content: The plan shall be based upon a site-specific wildfire risk assessment that includes consideration of location, topography, aspect, flammable vegetation, climatic conditions and fire history.
 The plan shall address water supply, access, fire protection systems and equipment, defensible space, and vegetation management.